 Well, the same goes for your little child.
 This is the world our little ones are living in.
 They are not fully developed, not by a long-shot.
 Things are confusing, emotions are big, and self-control doesn’t come easily.
 So, replacing the idea that your child is disrespectful and mean with the idea that your child needs help and guidance is the best thing you can do.
 This will not be the last time she hits, misbehaves or has a tantrum.
 In order to have the relationship that you want, and to create the kind environment you want, you need to believe in her goodness.
-Let her flail and freak out, knowing the whole time that it is not really about you.
+When she “acts out”, you now know that it is not really about you.
 Understanding that kids are like this allows us to breathe a sigh of relief.
 It’s not a desire to mess with you that is leading her to act like this.
 It’s her biology, her lack of development.
 Breathe into that, because it’s true.

 Surely, this knowledge compels us to step out of a blaming style of parenting into a more consistent and compassionate way of being.
 The more loving and consistent we are during these tough times, the better it is for everyone.
 You’ll feel better about yourself, and you’ll be doing your daughter a huge favour.
 For her to witness you being in control and loving… no matter what will go a long way for her and her development.
 You’ll be modelling the very behaviour you want to teach.
 And by the way, this is the quickest way out of any “misbehaving” stage.